iciaparicio/extras-cms/gestion-de-extras.md

 If for some reason you prefer to hide this extra, use the control ![](.gitbook/assets/control.png)to disable it.

-Similarly, activate a deactivated extra to make it re\-appear.
+Similarly, activate a deactivated extra to make it re-appear.

 ![](.gitbook/assets/ActivarDesactivar.png)